What We Believe

 In the 1960s both congregations began to decline in membership, eventually sharing a pastor.
 The pastor at that time, the Rev. Ronald Johnson, was known to neighbors as “the flying nun” because he would run three blocks in his worship garments from one service to another every Sunday morning.
 In October 1970 under Pastor Johnson’s leadership, Trinity and Messiah merged to form Resurrection Lutheran Church.
 In response to the needs of the surrounding community, Barbara Johnson, the wife of the pastor, and others founded Resurrection Preschool, a program with a secular, values-based curriculum.

 In 1912 the congregation at Messiah voted to allow female members to vote alongside male members in congregational meetings, 8 years before the ratification of the 19th Amendment to the U.S. Constitution.
 In 1976 our Church Council approved the welcome of gays and lesbians into the church community, and RLC began hosting meetings for Lutheran gays and lesbians on the north side.
 In 1984 we became one of the first Reconciling in Christ congregations through Lutherans Concerned North America.
-Today we continue to be a welcoming congregation to the GLBTQ community.
+Today we continue to be a welcoming congregation to the GLBTQ community and strive to live into welcome and justice for all of God’s people.